 We try to avoid 'parenting.'
 Instead, we lead by example, guide, and teach.
 This requires nearly superhuman levels of patience.

-We greet our children with respect and integrity.
-They must be heard, respected, and seen.
-They yearn for responsibility, and we grant it to them at a reasonable pace.
+We treat our children with respect and integrity.
+They need to be heard, respected and seen.
+They crave responsibility and we give it to them at a reasonable pace.

 In his book Gränslära (Boundaries) author Markus Dencker writes about the importance of not being afraid of our children's affects – their emotions, anger, and frustrations.